ChaoLi03/github1/readme.txt

-github1 is the codes of C++ in study of myself.
+Github1 is the codes of C++ in study of myself.

-there are many exercises.
+There are many exercises.